pkic/pkic.org/content/blog/2017/2017-01-13-2017-looking-back-moving-forward.md

 Affiliate CAs, [WoSign and Startcom had some issues in 2016][7].
 WoSign was caught backdating certificate issuing dates to meet the SHA-1 deprecation requirements.
 WoSign also purchased Startcom without disclosure to the browsers or the CA/Browser Forum.
 Through analysis using certificate transparency (CT), Mozilla determined certificate issues and removed trust from new certificates issued by WoSign and Startcom.
 Apple and Google also made similar conclusions.
 The result seems to be the browser requirement to increase the use of CT to monitor all certificates issued by CAs.

-## HTTPS &#8211; More than Half-way There
+## HTTPS – More than Half-way There

 Mozilla telemetry and Google transparency report shows that after 20 years, HTTPS is used more than HTTP.
 Growth in HTTPS has come from the large push to move to Always-On SSL or HTTPS Everywhere.
 This has also been [encouraged by the browsers][8] by requiring HTTPS to be used for HTTP/2 deployment, and browser privileged services such as geolocation, device motion/orientation and encrypted media extension (EME).
 Many corporations, such as Blogspot, Reddit, Flickr, Wikimedia, WordPress, Bitly and Shopify, have set their default to HTTPS.
 The result should be a more secure Internet, greater privacy and new policies to push HTTPS to 100-percent.

 ### To 2017 and Beyond

 In 2017, we will see more progress with SSL/TLS.
-Chrome will show &ldquo;Not secure&rdquo; on some sites and CT will be implemented for most new certificates.
+Chrome will show “Not secure” on some sites and CT will be implemented for most new certificates.
 We may also see new requirements for CAA and the start of TLS 1.3.
 Code signing will also be improved with the deployment of a new standard for minimum requirements.

 ## Deprecation